Rehab Vs. Jail: Going To Rehab Instead Of Prison

 Drug rehab can serve as an alternative to incarcerating drug offenders who are charged with nonviolent crimes.
 Drug treatment can help reduce crime rates, improve recovery outcomes, and can save taxpayers money that would otherwise be spent incarcerating people.

-Too often, prison and jail time are used as punitive responses to substance abuse and drug addiction.
+Too often, prison and jail time are used as punitive responses to substance use disorder.

 While jails house people with sentences of less than a year, prisons can hold people for one year to life.